We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS. We’ll do this after:

 Example

 Johan is 7 years old.
 When he was 3, we decided he was eligible under the early intervention requirements for developmental delay.
 Marita is Johan’s mother and child representative.
-We haven’t completed a check in or plan reassessment in two years.
+We haven’t completed a check-in or plan reassessment in two years.
 This is because Marita won’t respond to us.

+We send Marita a letter.
+The letter explains that based on the information we have Johan may no longer meet the eligibility requirements.
+If Marita thinks Johan is still eligible for the NDIS, they can choose to provide us with evidence.
 The evidence needs to show that Johan meets the requirements for disability, early intervention, or both.
-Marita is asked to respond within 28 days from the date of the letter.
+Marita is asked to respond within 90 days from the date of the letter.
 We try to contact Marita using her preferred contact details several times.
-We don’t hear back within the 28 days.
-Marita hasn’t asked for more time to provide the evidence we need.
+We don’t hear back within the 90 days.
+Marita hasn’t asked for more time to provide information and evidence.

-We make the decision based on the evidence already available and decide to revoke Johan’s status as a participant.
-We send Marita a letter explaining we have revoked Johan’s status as a participant.
-This means Johan will no longer be eligible and will leave the NDIS.
+We make the decision based on the information and evidence already available and decide to revoke Johan’s status as a participant.
+We send Marita a letter explaining Johan is no longer eligible to be a participant.
+This means Johan will stop being a participant and will leave the NDIS.

-We will also look at whether the information is in an approved format and an appropriately qualified person completed the assessment or examination.
+- shows an appropriately qualified person completed the assessment or examination.

-• if we think you’re still eligible
+- think you’re still eligible

-• if we need more information to make a decision.
+- need more information to make a decision.

 What if you don’t agree with our decision?